 Heart failure is a serious chronic condition which, even with the best medical care, may progress over time.
 The progression of heart failure is unpredictable and varies from person to person, so you may feel uncertain about exactly what to expect in the future.
-Therefore, it is important for you and your family to talk about how you want to be cared for in the future should you become very ill and unable to make decisions about your medical care at that time.
-It is also wise to discuss this with your primary care physician.
+Therefore, it’s important for you and your family to talk about how you want to be cared for in the future should you become very ill and unable to make decisions about your medical care at that time.
+You should also discuss this with your primary care physician.

-This section looks at the various options that are available to you in planning your future care by way of an (advance care directive).
+This section looks at the various options that are available to you in planning your future care by way of an advance care directive.
 You may want to think about these options and discuss them with your family.
-It is important to remember that there is no right or wrong way to plan for your future care so you can be open and honest about your feelings and try to make choices that are best for you.
+It’s important to remember that there is no right or wrong way to plan for your future care so you can be open and honest about your feelings and try to make choices that are best for you.

 |Explains how he had accepted that he will die and has arranged his own funeral|